Who we serve

 Facebook Ads for Medicare Advantage Agents

-Most Medicare agents who run Facebook ads get one of two things wrong: they either let Meta’s interface scare them off (it won’t — Medicare Advantage is not a restricted category), or they write ad copy that quietly violates CMS marketing rules.
+Most Medicare agents who run Facebook ads get one of two things wrong: they either build the account as if Meta still let them ask for seniors by age and ZIP, or they write ad copy that quietly violates CMS marketing rules.
+Both are expensive, and the first one is now the more common.
 This page is the operator version — what we actually configure when we run senior-market campaigns, including the Medicare marketing systems this page sits under.

 | Constraint | Source | What it controls |